 Depending on a few factors, your first promotion is to the title of a Third Mate.
 You might also become a Junior Officer if the shipping company requires you to gather more experience before being promoted to the post of an Officer On Watch (OOC).

 During the three years of your training, you get to experience both the theory and the practical aspects of

 - Maintenance & operation of ships

 - Every other thing required to make you a capable seaman.
 Getting your hands dirty with the maintenance techniques and tackling managerial tasks is just as important.

 As per the IMO STCW Convention, it is required of you to familiarize yourself with the different modular courses included in the syllabus.
 You need to complete these courses properly if you wish to join a ship.
 These courses include Personal Survival Techniques, Fire Fighting and Fire Prevention, Elementary First Aid, Personal Safety, and Social Responsibility.

 These courses take small periods of time like 2-5 days to and are necessary to complete before appearing for the competency examinations.

 Marine engineering is a branch of engineering that deals with boat and ship engineering.
-It includes repairing, designing, operating and maintaining of ships and the equipment used in it.
+It includes repairing, designing, operating, and maintaining ships and the equipment used in them.
 It deals with the technical aspects of ships and is one of those branches of engineering with the most scope.

 Marine engineering is just like any other conventional engineering course which obviously specializes in the engineering aspect of the maritime industry.
 During the four years of training, you are prepared to become an engineer on ships.